Manila–Cavite Expressway: Development and construction

+Extensions and expansions

-On 2005, the construction of the expressway's 7 km extension from Bacoor to Kawit, Cavite, known as the Segment 4 of R1 Expressway Extension, was started; it was inaugurated on April 27, 2011 and formally opened to motorists on May 1.
+On February 7, 2004, President Gloria Macapagal Arroyo led the groundbreaking rites for the extension called Segment 4.
+In the following year, the construction of the expressway's 7 km extension from Bacoor to Kawit, Cavite, known as the R1 Expressway Extension, was started; it was inaugurated on April 27, 2011 by President Benigno Aquino III and formally opened to motorists on May 1.
 In 2015, the C-5 Road was extended south to connect to the northbound lanes of the expressway in Las Piñas.

-On November 14, 2006, an Operations and Maintenance Agreement was signed among the Philippine Reclamation Authority, UEM-Mara Philippines Corporation (UMPC), and the Toll Regulatory Board, giving UMPC participation in the Operations and Maintenance of the expressway.

-On December 28, 2016, the access ramps connecting Coastal Road and NAIA Expressway opened to motorists coming from Cavite and Las Piñas for easier access to NAIA Terminals 1, 2, and 3 and vice versa.
+On December 28, 2016, the access ramps connecting Coastal Road and NAIA Expressway opened to motorists from Cavite and Las Piñas for easier access to NAIA Terminals 1, 2, and 3 and vice versa.

-The Pacific Avenue flyover, which was planned in 2016, started construction in 2017 and was expected to be complete by March 2018.
-However, due to difficulties in transporting equipment and the location of the flyover between the north end of the expressway and the Parañaque Toll Plaza, the completion date was moved to August 2018.
-The flyover eliminated the signalized intersection for vehicles bound for Diosdado Macapagal Boulevard via Pacific Avenue, and improve the traffic situation around the said intersection.
+The Pacific Avenue flyover, which was planned in 2016, started construction in 2017 and was expected to be completed by March 2018.
+However, due to difficulties in transporting equipment and the flyover's location between the northbound and southbound parts of the expressway, the completion date was moved to August 2018.
+The flyover eliminated the signalized intersection for vehicles bound for Diosdado Macapagal Boulevard via Pacific Avenue and improved traffic around it.

-As of June 2018, the expressway is being expanded with the construction of additional lanes on the NAIA–Zapote segment.
+By June 2018, the expressway is being expanded with the construction of additional lanes on the NAIA–Zapote segment.
+On September 3, 2024, the Kabihasnan entry toll plaza in Parañaque was permanently closed.

+Dispute over the expressway operations

+In 2024, PEATC demanded the turnover of the operations and maintenance (O&M) of the expressway from the Cavitex Infrastructure Corporation, and the company belied the claims of the Metro Pacific Tollways Corporation (MPTC) in the mandamus case filed before the Court of Appeals (CA) for the return of the CAVITEX.
+In May of that year, PEATC insisted on its right to control the management and collection of fees amid a row with another company that already reached the Court of Appeals.
+CAVITEX Infrastructure Corp. has filed with PEATC over the alleged unauthorized filing of a petition seeking to remove CIC's right to manage and operate the expressway.

+However, the government cannot seize control of operations and maintenance before the expiration of its concession period.
+The CIC said all the costs of the private concessionaire will have to be refunded if PEATC, a government-owned and controlled corporation, insists on taking over the CAVITEX operations.

 Future

 C-5 connection

-CAVITEx–C5 South Link Expressway is a 7.7 km, six-lane road which will connect C-5 Road from Taguig to CAVITEx.
-It entails the construction of a 2.2 km flyover between the C-5 Road in Taguig and the C-5 Road Extension in Pasay (near Merville, Parañaque) over the South Luzon Expressway and Skyway.
-The second phase includes the completion of the C-5 Road Extension from Merville to Las Piñas and the construction of an interchange with Coastal Road in Parañaque.
-It is a component of Expressway 2.
+CAVITEX–C-5 Link is a 7.7 km, six-lane road which will connect C-5 Road from Taguig to CAVITEX.
+Known as CAVITEX's Segments 2 and 3, it entails the construction of a 2.2 km flyover between the C-5 Road in Taguig and the C-5 Road Extension in Pasay (near Merville) over the South Luzon Expressway and Skyway.
+The second phase includes completing the C-5 Road Extension from Merville to Las Piñas and constructing an interchange with Coastal Road in Parañaque.
+It is a component of Expressway 5.